You have the right to choose where you have your NHS treatment.

 At Shepton Mallet NHS Treatment Centre we offer free NHS treatments to all patients.
 You are not required to pay if you are an NHS patient and have been referred for treatment by your GP.

 We also offer an affordable self pay option for patients who do not have health insurance, or have been told they are ineligible for NHS treatment.

 Please note: All our surgical procedures will be carried out at our in-patient hospital at Shepton Mallet, even if you have an outpatient appointment at a different hospital.

 Frozen shoulder is also known as shoulder contracture and is a painful condition that affects shoulder movement.
 It is caused by the flexible tissue surrounding the shoulder joint becoming inflamed and thickened.
 Steroid injections may help but in severe cases surgery may be necessary to remove the inflamed tissue.

-This surgical procedure is performed using keyhole surgery with an arthroscope attached to a video camera.
+This surgical procedure is performed via keyhole surgery using an arthroscope attached to a video camera.
 It is used to repair damage caused to the shoulder through trauma, wear and tear or damage to the ligaments and tendons.

-Shoulder joint aspiration is used to treat pain in a shoulder joint.
-A needle is inserted into the joint to remove any fluid build up, and/or to diagnose the problem.
+If a patient is experiencing pain in a shoulder joint, a needle may be inserted into the joint to remove any fluid build up, and/or to diagnose the problem.
 This is a quick procedure.

 A surgical procedure involving all or part of the shoulder joint being replaced by a prosthetic implant.
 This is generally performed to relieve arthritis pain or to fix severe joint damage.